 Support for Leadership Programs

-- Reflect, serve, and amplify the voices of leaders across Chicago, with an emphasis on communities that are underrepresented in civic discourse;
+- Reflect, serve, and amplify the voices of leaders across Chicago, with an emphasis on communities that are historically underrepresented in civic discourse;

 - Are led by and/or predominantly staffed by individuals representing communities affected by structural racism, discrimination, or disinvestment;